SamsonDada/Llama2ChatBot/README.md

 <p align="left">
     <img width=180 src="logo/llama-144.png">
 </p>
-This project is a chatbot built with Llama 2.
+This project is a chatbot built with Llama 2 that runs on your local machine.

 You can try the Demo with CPU here: